return42/sphkerneldoc/doc/books/kernel-locking/Examples.rst

 -  You can make ``cache_lock`` non-static, and tell people to grab that lock before changing the name in any object.

--  You can provide a ``cache_obj_rename`` which grabs this lock and changes the name for the caller, and tell everyone to use that function.
+-  You can provide a :c:func:`cache_obj_rename()` which grabs this lock and changes the name for the caller, and tell everyone to use that function.

 -  You can make the ``cache_lock`` protect only the cache itself, and use another lock to protect the name.